gerth2/gerth2.github.io/_posts/2019-10-07-pid_ctrl_design.md

 Note that the steady state speed is lower (~1.75k RPM) due to friction, and the impulse of dropping the ball into the shooter wheel takes a big bite out of the speed at the 5 second mark.

-In every case, the external disturbance comes at an _unpredictable time_ and with an _unpredictable magnititude_.
+In every case, the external disturbance comes at an _unpredictable time_ and with an _unpredictable magnitude_.
 We've made some mathematical assumptions here about the behavior of the system, but they won't capture the exact behavior of every disturbance.

 ## Disturbances: The Need for Feedback

 This really is the key for why we need our software to be able to measure anything at all - we can't 100% predict the forces and influences of the external world on our controlled system.
-No matter how much planning and math we do, we can't protect ourselves from Joe Freshman who forgets to grease the gearbox just right, and changes the coefficent of friction.
+No matter how much planning and math we do, we can't protect ourselves from Joe Freshman who forgets to grease the gearbox just right, and changes the coefficient of friction.
 Neither can we know the exact timing of when balls will be injected into our shooter system, nor have guarantees our batteries will discharge at some exact rate. _We cannot exactly predict disturbances_.

 What we can do, however, is design our software to account for disturbances.
 Since we can _measure_ the speed of the wheel, we can determine if it is too high or too low, and adjust our voltage to compensate. _Exactly how_ that voltage gets adjusted is worth detailed consideration, and is what the rest of the blog post will focus on.